Eclipse-Laboratories-Inc/execution/docs/src/cli/conventions.md

 you should use for the keypair depends on what type of [command line wallet you created](../wallet-guide/cli.md).

-For example, the CLI help shows that the way to display any wallet's address (also known as the keypair's pubkey), is:
+For example, the CLI help shows the way to display any wallet's address (also known as the keypair's pubkey), is:

 ```bash